xdxdhh/personal_blog/_posts/projects/2024-09-23-new-cars-on-roads.md

 intermediate results

-final results
-After showing the poster to my boyfriend he made some really good suggestions, mainly about the flow of the text (in what order does he percieve different parts of the poster).
+After showing the intermediate posters to my boyfriend he made some really good suggestions, mainly about the flow of the text (in what order does he percieve different parts of the poster).
 So it was time for one last iteration and voilá, the end result is here.

 ![Cars posters final]({% projects_url cars_poster_final.png %}){: .full }